Steyrix/android-dev-interview-questions/README.md

 ## Android section

 #### viewModelScope vs lifecycleScope:
-viewModelScope is bound to ViewModel’s lifecycle, whereas lifecycleScope is bound to specific’s lifecycleOwner. viewLifecycleOwner.repeatOnLifecycle(Lifecycle.State.STARTED) is an example of coroutine restart in STARTED state. flowWithLifecycle(viewLifecycleOwner.lifecycle, Lifecycle.State.STARTED) is an example of processing a flow in STARTED state;
+`viewModelScope` is bound to ViewModel’s lifecycle, whereas `lifecycleScope` is bound to specific’s `lifecycleOwner`.
+`viewLifecycleOwner.repeatOnLifecycle(Lifecycle.State.STARTED)` is an example of coroutine restart in STARTED state.
+`flowWithLifecycle(viewLifecycleOwner.lifecycle, Lifecycle.State.STARTED)` is an example of processing a flow in STARTED state;
 whenStarted() is a suspension point for coroutine.

 #### How to change view’s size in onMeasure() callback?
-Override onMeasure() method, using parent’s dimension passed via widthMeasureSpec  and heightMeasureSpec Parameters.
-Dimensions should be changed via setMeasuredDimension().
+Override `onMeasure()` method, using parent’s dimension passed via `widthMeasureSpec`  and `heightMeasureSpec` parameters.
+Dimensions should be changed via `setMeasuredDimension()`.
 Otherwise view’s size will be 100x100.

 #### What is purpose of implicit Intents?
-Implicit intents does not target specific component but describe the action and their parameters later «catched» by intent-filters of other components (e.g. other application’s BroadcastReceiver).
+Implicit intents does not target specific component but describe the action and their parameters later «catched» by intent-filters of other components (e.g. other application’s `BroadcastReceiver`).
 If multiple intent-filters can process implicit intent, dialog with choice of application displays.

 #### Broadcast receiver, case when onReceive() performs a long running operation
-By default, onReceive() works on main thread.
+By default, `onReceive()` works on main thread.
 Long task then can result in ANR.
 Long running operations should be performed via Service.
-For that goAsync() should be called in onReceive() and BroadcastReceiver.PendingResult should be passed to the background thread.
+For that `goAsync()` should be called in `onReceive()` and `BroadcastReceiver.PendingResul`t should be passed to the background thread.
 Alternative is passing the job to JobScheduler

 #### What are WEBp format’s benefits?